-This stunning place is more than just a waterfall.
+This stunning place in Chiapas Mexico is more than just a waterfall.
 Wander through forest paths past stunning aqua waters that you can swim in.
 The smaller falls along the path are beautiful, but you’ll be blown away by the main cascade which drops an impressive 120 meters.

-You can either get to El Chiflon via tour or public transportation.
-Typically the tour also includes a stop at Montebello Lakes and they run daily from 8 a.m. and return around 7 p.m.
+You can get to El Chiflon from San Cristobal de las Casas via tour or public transportation.
+Typically the tour also includes a stop at Montebello Lakes and run daily from 8 a.m. returning to San Crisobal around 7 p.m.

-There are plenty of fun things to do in San Cristobal, so be sure to check them all out.
+Psst!
+There are plenty of other fun things to do in San Cristobal, so be sure to check them all out.

 One of the easiest ways to get around Mexico is by driving a rental car, and it would make your trip to El Chiflon so much easier.
 You get to explore on your own, it’s safe, and crazy cheap.
 We got a rental car in Costa Rica for so cheap one day, we decided to keep the car for two weeks.
 We use RentalCars.com to search for the best deals on rental cars around the world.